pravb/quic-dc/draft-montenegro-quic-dc.md

 # Security Considerations

-TODO Security
+Per section 6.11.5 of {{QUIC-TLS}}, PNP is a partial mitigation against linkability and to prevent ossification.
+The "disable_packet_number_protection" parameter should be negotiated in environments in which these are not a concern.

 # IANA Considerations

-This document requests IANA assign a value to the new transport parameter as follows:
+Per section 13.1 of {{QUIC-TLS}}, this document requests IANA assign a value for the new transport parameter and record it in the registry for "QUIC Transport Parameters" under the "QUIC Protocol" heading.
+IANA is further requested to assign a value with the first byte in the range 0x00 to 0xfe (in hexadecimal) as follows:

 | Value  | Parameter Name                   | Specification                       |
 |:-------|:---------------------------------|:------------------------------------|